Qualytics/userguide/docs/enrichment/create-enrichment-datastore.md

     1. *Ensure that the service account user has WRITE access to the datastore*
     2. Navigate to the Primary Datastore
-    3. Attach the Enrichment Datastore to the Primary Datastore
+    3. Associate the Enrichment Datastore to the Primary Datastore

 # List of supported Enrichment Datastores